 Best Chocolate: OATLY!
 Chocolate Oat Milk

-Who doesn’t love the indulgence of a glass of chocolate milk every once in a while?
+Who doesn’t love a glass of chocolate milk every once in a while?
 This childhood favorite has gone vegan-friendly, and now there are plenty of oat-based chocolate milks on the market to satisfy adults and children alike.
 Our favorite is Oatly!’s chocolate oat milk, which is great on its own but would also work well in baking or smoothies.
 Cocoa powder and cane sugar provide the sweet chocolaty flavor we know and love.
 Note that it is higher in calories and sugar than its original milk, as one would expect in a sweet chocolaty treat.

 Best Vanilla: Planet Oat Oatmilk Vanilla